 So, what’s the real story?

-Funeral expenses are already growing at an incredibly fast pace, and a low-end average plan will cost $10K, and that’s pretty bare bones.
-The final price goes higher with more services, things that could be minor blessings for friends or loved ones who could use all the comforting they can get on that tough day.
+Costs Are Sky Rocketing: Funeral expenses are already growing incredibly fast, and a low-end average plan will cost $10K, which is pretty bare bones.
+The final price goes higher with more services, which could be minor blessings for friends or loved ones who could use all the comfort they can get on that tough day.

 Here’s the deal: